Evening

 Rough sea. – At dusk, a sea-going gale blows off foam from the top of the waves, Pemaquid, Maine, United States.
 The gulls seem unaffected by the fierce wind.
 (Photos copyright © by Kaj Halberg)

 At sunset, a buffalo cart crosses the Rapti River, near Sauraha, southern Nepal.
-The water buffalo is described in depth on the page Animals: Animals as servants of Man.
+The water buffalo is described on the page Animals: Animals as servants of Man.
 (Photo copyright © by Kaj Halberg)

 Evening atmosphere with clouds and lava formations, Aðaldal Valley, northern Iceland.
 (Photo copyright © by Kaj Halberg)